Multiple unit: India

-The Indian Railways uses diesel and electrical MUs on its national network.
+Indian Railways has recently introduced a semi-high-speed EMU named Vande Bharat Express, capable of running at 183 km/h.
+And it continues to use diesel and electrical multiple units on its national network.
 All suburban and rapid transit lines are served by EMUs.

 Southeast Asia

 Indonesia

 Indonesia uses diesel since 1976 and electric MUs since 1925.
 Most of these MUs were built in Japan.

 Philippines

 The Manila Railroad Company (MRR) acquired its first multiple units in the 1930s.
 The locally-built MC class was initially powered by gasoline and was changed to diesel during World War II.
 Both the MRR and its successor, the Philippine National Railways (PNR), has since acquired various classes of diesel multiple units.
 All multiple units owned by MRR and all of the older MUs of the PNR were built by Japanese firms.
 On the other hand, its newer rolling stock were built in South Korea and Indonesia.
 There will also be DMUs that will be built in China.

 The first electric multiple units were acquired in 1984 for the LRT Line 1 built by La Brugeoise et Nivelles in Belgium.
 The first EMUs to be used outside of rapid transit will enter service between 2021 and 2022.